Forest green

-At right is displayed the color forest green.

-Forest green refers to a green color said to resemble the color of the trees and other plants in a forest.
+Forest green is a green color said to resemble the color of the trees and other plants in a forest.

 This web color, when written as computer code in HTML for website color display, is written in the form forestgreen (no space).

 The first recorded use of forest green as a color name in English was in 1810.

 Forest green is a representation of the average color of the leaves of the trees of a temperate zone deciduous forest.

+Shades

+Forest green (Crayola)

+Displayed at right is the color called "forest green" in Crayola crayons.
+Forest green has been a Crayola crayon name since 1958, when it was renamed from dark green.

+Tropical rainforest

+Displayed at right is the color tropical rainforest, a bluish-shade of forest green.

+The color tropical rainforest was formulated by Crayola in 1993.